Xilinx/mlir-aie/test/unit_tests/chess_compiler_tests/README.md

 ## 2) Precompiled core function (tests 01, 03, 05, and 07)

-The *kernel.cc* does not manage the locks in this method and is compiled to an objective file.
+In this method, locks are managed in aie.mlir and the *kernel.cc* is compiled to an objective file.

 Both the host and the *kernel.cc* should be recompiled after modifying the *kernel.cc*.